-□ A perfectly balanced interconnection comprises p pairs such that [49]:

-- ◆ the TCs of the same pair have the same averaged p.u.l. impedance and p.u.l. admittance with respect to the GC; - ◆ the excitation of any pair in differential mode induces no voltage and injects no current in any other conductor. - ☐ The second condition for a perfectly interconnection pair may be satisfied using a sufficient distance from other parallel conductors, or using a frequent transposition of the TCs of each pair.

-□ In transposition, the TCs of each pair exchange position at intervals along the line so as to balance out, as exactly as possible, unwanted voltages and currents induced by adjacent circuits, while complying with the first condition.
+\square Many link designs use terminations only intended to provide a suitable Z{DM} . \square A perfectly balanced interconnection comprises p pairs such that [50]: ◆ the TCs of the same pair have the same averaged p.u.l. impedance and p.u.l. admittance with respect to the GC; ◆ the excitation of any pair in differential mode induces no voltage and injects no current in any other conductor. ☐ The second condition for a perfectly balanced pair may be satisfied using a sufficient distance from other parallel conductors and/or using a frequent transposition of the TCs of each pair. ☐ In transposition, the TCs of each pair exchange position at intervals along the line so as to balance out, as exactly as possible, unwanted voltages and currents induced by adjacent circuits, while complying with the first condition.

-□ Differential transmission: any transmission scheme in which two TCs (a pair), a differential line driver and a differential line receiver are allocated to each channel.

-A multichannel differential link uses differential transmission.
-It must be such that:

-- ◆ the interconnection nearly behaves as a perfectly balanced interconnection; - $\blacklozenge$ each pair of signal terminals of the NIT or of the FIT, intended to be connected to an end of a single pair, is nearly balanced.
+- □ Differential transmission: any transmission scheme in which two TCs (a pair), a differential line driver and a differential line receiver are allocated to each channel. - ☐ A multichannel differential link uses differential transmission.
+It must be such that: - ◆ the interconnection nearly behaves as a perfectly balanced interconnection; - ◆ each pair of signal terminals of the NIT or of the FIT, intended to be connected to an end of a single pair, is nearly balanced.

-□ Note that TC-to-TC coupling is not a problem:

-- ♦ between the TCs of the same pair; - ♦ if it occurs between the TCs of different pairs, if it is balanced out.

-☐ This crosstalk cancellation scheme reduces internal crosstalk.

-□ This crosstalk cancellation scheme reduces the effect of all causes of external crosstalk, if the link uses a perfectly balanced interconnection.

-□ A differential link can be point-to-point or multidrop.

-□ Each pair of a differential point-to-point link can be used for unidirectional (simplex) transmission, alternate bidirectional (half duplex) transmission or simultaneous bidirectional (full duplex) transmission.
+☐ Note that TC-to-TC coupling is not a problem: • between the TCs of the same pair; • if it occurs between the TCs of different pairs, if it is balanced out. ☐ A multichannel differential link using a perfectly balanced interconnection implements a crosstalk cancellation scheme which: ◆ reduces internal crosstalk; • reduces the effect of all causes of external crosstalk. ☐ A differential link can be point-to-point or multidrop. ☐ Each pair of a differential point-to-point link can be used for unidirectional (simplex) transmission, alternate bidirectional (half duplex) transmission or simultaneous bidirectional (full duplex) transmission.

-□ Each pair of a differential multidrop link can be used for unidirectional transmission or as a bus.
+☐ Each pair of a differential multidrop link can be used for unidirectional transmission or as a bus.